Chelyabinsk: Climate

 The city has a humid continental climate (Köppen: Dfb) similar to that of the Canadian prairies, despite being located slightly further north.
+It features warm summers and cold winters.
 The average temperature in January is well below the freezing point at −14.9 °C. July has a relatively warm average of 19 °C, and the annual average is a few degrees above the freezing point at 3 °C, indicating some moderation.
-The range of extremes allegedly reaches 70 C-change, claimed to be typical of a mid-latitude climate on a large continent such as Eurasia.
+The range of extremes allegedly reaches 70 C-change, claimed to be typical of a mid-to-high-latitude climate on a large continent such as Eurasia.

 The majority of precipitation occurs in the summer, with less in the winter.
 The month of July experiences the most, with an average 87 mm of precipitation, while January, the driest month, experiences 15 mm.
 Total precipitation reaches an average of 429 mm annually, consistent with the city's semi-arid influence.
 On average, 119 days of the year experience precipitation.